Implications for the Higher Education Sector

 GuildHE also emphasises the following priorities:

-- Protecting UK HE’s ability to recruit and retain the most talented students, academics and support staff from around the world
+- Protecting UK HE’s ability to recruit and retain talented students, academics and support staff from around the world

 - Safeguarding development provided by EU structural funding programmes through continue involvement or by making alternative provisions